Kandru/cs2-cheater-troll/README.md

 - **Make cheater glow** — Everyone else sees them highlighted like a Christmas tree
 - **Impossible Bomb Plant** — They think they're planting the bomb, but nothing actually happens.
 Frustration guaranteed.
 - **Visible On Radar** - Watch him moving via your radar
+- **Heavy Knife** - walk initially slower with the knife in hand
+- **AnnouncePosition** - the cheater announces his position to other player
+- **CrouchJump** - the cheater is pushed a little bit back when crouching during airtime

 ## Plugin Installation